Research

 2) Our observations of the climate system are far from perfect – they have gaps, biases, and their quality changes over time.

-I am working to assess the degree of confidence we should place in long-term changes observed in our historical records, accounting for the effects of climate noise and observations being imperfect.
-This work led to a new method, currently in review at GRL.
+Co-authors and I developed a new method to assess the degree of confidence we should place in long-term trends observed in our historical records, accounting for the effects of climate noise and observational uncertainties.

 Stratospheric ozone and circulation